javto/Tribler-streaming/README.md

 loaded file to the previously build, and separately installed, VLC for playback.
 The torrent file itself must first be downloaded to the device so it can be se- lected in the application.
-At this stage, this works by using a separately installed file-browser, such as ASTRO7 .
+At this stage, this works by using a separately installed file-browser, such as ASTRO .

 ### Combining VLC and Libtorrent